wjholden/Advent-of-Code-2019/README.md

 I used [GitHub Desktop](https://desktop.github.com/) to publish my programs.
 Someday I will get around to getting good at `git`, but for now this is good enough.

+There was one program that I reduced to my own [JavaScript Dijkstra solver](https://wjholden.com/dijkstra).
+Since then I have found the very robust [LightGraphs](https://juliagraphs.github.io/LightGraphs.jl/latest/) library.

+There was also one puzzle where I used Java for an [interactive GUI](https://www.youtube.com/watch?v=9d_-wP1aQCo).
+Julia could have done this, but I have no motivation to learn another windowing toolkit.

 ## General Julia Observations
 Much of what I learned this year were basics and tricks of the Julia language.
 Most of my programming experience is in Java, JavaScript, and *Mathematica*.
 My *Mathematica* adventure last year influenced my thought process than I realized.
 I eagerly reach for `filter`, `map`, and `reduce` when possible.
 I use lots of tuples and matrices.
 Functions would compose nicely in *Mathematica* and they compose equally well in Julia.